 Posts Filed Under: TTC

-Council will yet again debate whether it's light rail or a subway for Scarborough.
+John Tory and Doug Ford are committed to a subway; Olivia Chow wants to stick with the original LRT.
 We've got some interactive charts, to help you figure out how much each one costs.

 Trade group's new discussion paper urges a more reasonable, de-politicized approach to transit planning.